misiektoja/lol_monitor/docs/usage.md

 ```

 `--webhook-status` sends an alert when the player's status changes and `--webhook-errors` sends one on monitoring errors.
 Either flag switches the channel on by itself, so the shortest form is one flag. `--no-webhook` switches the whole channel off for one run and `--no-webhook-error-notify` silences only the error alert.

+Error alerts carry the same wording as the mail, without the timestamp line.
+A lasting failure sends one alert and the matching recovery alert follows when it clears, so `--no-webhook-error-notify` switches off both.

 Save the destination once with `--set-webhook-url` rather than passing it on every run, since a URL on the command line stays in your shell history. `--webhook-url` is there for a one-off run.